 Santa Fe Peak is sequenced with Geneva Peak and is connected by a high, mostly tundra-covered, Class 2 ridge.
 The descent off the peak is straightforward with little route-finding required.
 The trailhead we propose is accessed by vehicles with better-than-average clearance, but a lower trailhead can be accessed by most any passenger vehicle.
 Both summits are located in the Front Range group and can be easily accessed by Front Range day-hikers.

 From the exit on I-70 for Silverthorne, (#205) head south on US HWY 6 (aka: Blue River Parkway).
 The highway north of the interstate becomes State Highway 9, but south of the interstate it's US 6.
 Drive south and east along US 6 to Keystone, passing several arms or bays of Lake Dillon.
-As you come to the Keystone Ski area, watch for a right hand turn onto Montezuma Road.
-The road goes briefly south, passing by some of the parking for the ski area, then heads east and follows along the Snake River.
-At about 4.6 miles from the turn off US 6, watch for the road to make a sharper left, then right turn.
-At that right hand turn, FR 260 turns off for Peru Creek.
-Stay on the Montezuma Road and reach the town after 7 miles from US 6.
+As you come to the Keystone Ski area, watch for a right hand exit/turn onto Montezuma Road.
+This will be the last turn possible, before the highway begins the climb to A-Basin and Loveland Pass.
+It's between mile markers 216 and 217.
+If coming from Loveland Pass and /or A-Basin, you will have to go past this exit, turn around at the first possible opportunity (Godola Road for Keystone), then drive back east to the exit.
+Measure distances from the stop sign once you exit.
+The Montezuma road goes briefly south, passing by some of the parking for the ski area, then heads east and follows along the Snake River.
+At about 4.3 miles from the turn off from US 6, watch for the road to make a sharper left, then right turn.
+At that right hand turn, make a left turn onto FR 260.
+This is the Peru Creek Road.
+There is a large staging/parking area here.
+Coordinates for the turnoff are: N 39° 35' 31.28" W 105° 52' 15.66".
+Continue another .7 miles to the townsite of Montezuma and a Stop sign.
+Watch for the speed bumps.

-From the center of town, continue south another 1.2 mile.
+From the center of town, continue south another 1.1 mile.
 Turn LEFT onto the Webster Pass Road.
 (This may also be identified at least on Google Earth as "Bullion Mine Road."
 Also, several internet sources have repeated the same error saying the turn off is to the right.)
 Coordinates for this intersection are: N 39° 34' 04.43" W 105° 51' 37.28".
-The first .7 mile takes you SE through forest with still several homes/cabins.
+Going straight at this intersection will access the Deer Creek staging area and road.
+On the Webster Pass road, the first .7 mile takes you SE through forest with still several homes/cabins.
 Be careful not to take any turns into private drives or to double back direction at any point.
+You will see two possible turnoffs for the Bullion King Mine.
+Avoid these.
 At .7 mile, there will be a seasonal gate.
 You may find this closed and locked in the earlier part of the summer.
 Beyond the gate, the road gets rougher, soon passing through the bottom end of a large rock-talus area.
 Beyond there, the road continues in mostly open terrain past potholes, mudholes, etc. to a place where it crosses to the west side of the Snake River (now just a creek.)
 There is parking at a spot just before the creek crossing and possible at-large camping nearby as well.
 Attempts to drive beyond here will take you onto the more rugged 4WD section of the Webster Pass Road.

 If not equipped with a higher clearance vehicle, then from the center of Montezuma, continue driving south for 1.5 mile to a road fork where the main road heads right to cross Deer Creek.
 There is a large parking area before the creek crossing.
 From here you can begin walking up to the Webster Pass Road which is uphill to the NE.
 A lesser road/trail leads up to make the connection.
 At all points, there is an abundance of private property all around Montezuma.
 Please respect postings and do not attempt to camp near those properties.
 Starting from this point will add 1.6 miles one-way or 3.2 miles RT to the overall hike and another 475 ft. in elevation gain if doing the Geneva-Santa Fe route.